-Cellular RNA was extracted using Trizol[®] (Invitrogen, Waltham, MA, USA) and quality-checked using Agilent Bioanalyzer 2100 prior to analysis using Illumina HT-12 v4.0 Expression BeadChip (Oxford Genomics Centre, The Wellcome Trust Centre for Human Genetics, University of Oxford, Oxford, UK).
+RNA was isolated using Trizol® (Invitrogen) according to the manufacturer's instructions.
+RNA quality was determined using Agilent bioanalyzer 2100 prior to analysis using the Illumina HT-12 v4.0 Expression BeadChip (Oxford Genomics Centre, The Wellcome Trust Centre for Human Genetics, University of Oxford).

-R package 'Lumi' was used for array processing, background correction, normalisation and quality control checks.
-Variance-stabilising transformation was used to convert probe intensity values to VSD (variance-stabilised data).
-The array normalisation method used was the robust spline normalisation (RSN) method.
+Array processing, background correction, normalisation and quality control checks were performed using the R package 'Lumi'.
+Probe intensity values were converted to VSD (variance stabilized data) using variance stabilising transformation.
+The robust spline normalization (RSN) was used as an array normalisation method.
 Outlier samples, poor quality probes (detection threshold < 0.01) and probes that were not detected were removed from downstream analysis.
-R package 'Limma' was then used to perform a differential expression analysis with p-values adjusted using the Benjamini-Hochberg method [22] to take into account the false discovery rate (FDR).
+Differential expression analysis was then performed using the R package 'Limma' and p-values adjusted to control for false discovery rate (FDR) using the Benjamini-Hochberg method [22].
 Analysis was performed by the Bioinformatics Support Unit (Newcastle University).

-Data can be found at GSE233350.
+Data can be found at GSE233350